 It also intrigues because there is a brand new family on the street and they obviously have a secret of some kind.
 Each of the four main characters has a new beginning ahead of her and we want to know what will happen to them.

 Bree — Bree is about to enter a new phase of her life now that her husband is dead.

 Gabby — So is Gabby, pregnant and about to say goodbye to her jailbird husband.

 Lynette — Lynette is being pushed back into the workforce.
 How’s that going to go?

 You’ve probably seen Pixar’s 22 Tips on Storytelling because it’s done the rounds, but in case you have not here they are.
 I’m doing something a little different with it — I’ve divided the tips into ‘tips for the writing process itself’ and ‘storycraft tips’.

 You admire a character for trying more than for their successes.

 What is your character good at, comfortable with?
 Throw the polar opposite at them.
 Challenge them.
 How do they deal?
-[This is them basically telling writers to give main characters moral weaknesses, psychological weaknesses, ghosts and desire, then putting them through the wringer during the battle phase.]
+[This is them basically telling writers to give main characters moral shortcomings, psychological shortcomings, ghosts and desire, then putting them through the wringer during the big struggle phase.]